Current Legislation: 2025

 LGBTQ-Inclusive Nondiscrimination Bill

 In most of South Carolina, people remain vulnerable to discrimination in key areas of life – and it’s time for that to change.
-A new bill proposed in 2023 would prohibit discrimination based on sexual orientation, gender identity, and natural hairstyle in employment, housing, and places of public accommodation.
+This bill would prohibit discrimination based on sexual orientation, gender identity, and natural hairstyle in employment, housing, and places of public accommodation.
 No one should face discrimination because of who they are, who they love, or how they express themselves.

 Taking Action Against Anti-LGBTQ+ Bills